jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 mount -o bind /opt/usr/sbin/ip6tables /usr/sbin/ip6tables
 ```

+This will essentially redirect any call to the original firmware versions to the specially compiled ones.
+It provides a simple way of making sure your router uses the correct binaries.
 This can however cause problems as the firmware was not originally built with these versions.

 Alternatively, if you are using Entware already, you can actually take advantage of running `dnsmasq` via the init.d script included: at `/opt/etc/init.d/S56dnsmasq`